ECC-Pilot/documentation/source/index.md

 contain the root `toctree` directive.
 ```

-# ECC-Pilot's documentation!
+# European Campus Card Pilot Project's documentation!

 % Abstract

-Project and Requirement Documentation for the European Campus Card Pilot Project by the EUGLOH Workpackage - Campus Life
+Project and Requirement Documentation for the European Campus Card Pilot Project by the EUGLOH Workpackage - Campus Life.
+Providing a digitized card pilot for European Heigher Education Institutions - A European Campus Card for Interoperable Services - and a Framework for additional digitized service cards.

-This Projects aims at specify a version 2 of the European Student Card Idea, in such a way, that it actually provides an baseline for interoperable services and fulfil the vision of the European Student Card Initiative.
+This Projects aims at specify a version 2 of the European Student Card ({term}`ESC`) idea, in such a way, that it actually provides an baseline for interoperable services and fulfil the vision of the European Student Card Initiative ({term}`ESCI`).

 ## Contents